 Static sling, Static Suspension, facial paralysis treament

-Static suspension is utilized to create better facial symmetry as well improve some of the most difficult side-effects of facial paralysis including drooling and biting of the inner gum.
-Dr. Azizzadeh typically uses tensor fascia lata (a tendon like structure from the thighs) to support and create a laugh line.
-This procedure is able to create symmetry of the lips, corner of the mouth and laugh line.
+Static suspension can create better facial symmetry as well as improve some of the most difficult side-effects of facial paralysis including drooling and biting of the inner gum.
+Dr. Babak Azizzadeh typically uses tensor fascia lata (a tendon-like structure from the thighs) to support and create a laugh line.
+This procedure creates symmetry of the lips, corner of the mouth and laugh line.
 The procedure is usually performed through a small incision in the scalp and the fascia is placed under the skin where it is not visible.
-Dr. Azizzadeh is one of the leading surgeons who have utilized this technique.
+Dr. Azizzadeh is one of the leading surgeons who utilizes this technique.

-Tensor Fascia Lata has been used extensively by Dr. Azizzadeh at the Facial Paralysis Institute in Beverly Hills, California for the correction of facial paralysis.
+Tensor Fascia Lata has been used extensively by Dr. Azizzadeh at the Facial Paralysis Institute in Beverly Hills, California as a facial paralysis treatment.
 Tensor Fascia Lata is harvested from outer thigh through a minimally invasive incision.
 Tensor Fascia Lata is an extremely good source of tissue from one’s own body and can be used as multiple slings.
 Through facelift skin incisions, strips of Tensor Fascia Lata are anchored to the bone on one end and to the laugh line and corner of the mouth at the other end.
-Endoscopic equipment is utilized to limit all the incisions and in most patients allows Dr. Azizzadeh to perform static sling without making any facial incision.
+Endoscopic equipment is utilized to limit all the incisions and, in most patients, allows Dr. Azizzadeh to perform the static sling without making any facial incision.
 Tensor Fascia Lata is a natural source for sling material and therefore has very limited chance of infection or deterioration.
-Dr. Azizzadeh is currently writing his experience with Tensor Fascia Lata and will be submitting his findings to the Archives of Facial Plastic Surgery Journal.

 Expanded polytetrafluoroethylene (Gore-Tex)